privacyidea/privacyidea/doc/policies/admin.rst

 Starting with privacyIDEA 2.4 admin policies can also store a field "admin realm".
 This is used, if you define realms to be superuser realms.
 See :ref:`cfgfile` for information how to do this.
+Read :ref:`faq_admins` for more information on the admin realms.

 This way it is easy to define administrative rights for big groups of administrative users like help desk users in the IT department.